jyotiyadav94/Data-Science-Roadmap/HR Round/Introduction.md

 ## Professional Experience ( Wenda Srl)

 Then I got another opportunity to work with Wenda SRLin Bologna in April 2022.
-Wenda SRL is a startup in Bologna specializing in the supply chain domain.
+Wenda SRL is a startup in Bologna specializing.
+They initially stated as a food tech company and later they specialized themselfs in the supply chain domain.
 For my thesis, I worked on the topic of "Extraction of specific entities from Unstructured documents" in the field of Natural Language Processing (NLP) and Computer Vision (CV).

 Project1: Development of Agents using LangChain: